 Things to Remember

 - It is important to check the data type of the cell values in the named range before using them in your VBA code.
-It helps to avoid errors and ensure that the code runs smoothly.
+This helps to avoid errors and ensure that the code runs smoothly.

 Download Practice Workbook